gitops-bridge-dev/kubecon-2024-eu-argocon/README.md

 ### TODO:
 - Race condition between auto-scaler and karpenter both want to handle the Pending pod, auto-scaler scales up the asg, and karpenter deploys a node.
+### GitOps
+- Replace name of app inflate to app
 ### Terraform:
-- split the worker nodes into different terraform module, this allows to comment out and apply to delete the nodegroups once they are migrated.
+- split the worker nodes into different terraform module file, this allows to comment out and apply to delete the nodegroups once they are migrated.
 - Change the name of the cluster from `karpenter` to `kubecon-cluster`
 - Need to disable karpenter role creation, and allow passRole to any instance profile
     ```hcl